Jialin-1290/DS4420-Project/README.md

 ### Output
 This model gives:

-- Forecast plots for the 8 stocks
+- Forecast plots displayed for the 8 stocks
+- A CSV file `sarimax_all.csv` with actual and forecasted test-period prices
 - A summary table with ADF results, selected ARIMA order, RMSE, and MAE for each stock

 ## Model 2: Bayesian Model